Archie Blackowl: Career

-Career and honors

 Private collectors encouraged Indian artists to submit their artwork to competitions.
 Bernard Frazier sent letters to his friends and Indian artists, teachers, and students to recognize art that could be submitted to the Philbrook Indian Annual (which was an art show that helped develop the 20th century Native American fine art along with its history and impact).
 Before the 1946 Philbrook Indian Annual, Frazier wrote to Blackowl and asked him to "do Blackout and Philbrook a favor by painting some very big, very good Cheyenne scenes which can be entered in the competition".
 Blackowl was later a juror at the show and helped the Native American art scene by building a cultural bridge to the Native American people and art shows.
 Blackowl's works are included in such museum collections as the Gilcrease Museum in Tulsa, Oklahoma, the Millicent Rogers Museum in Taos, New Mexico, and the Sequoyah Research Center in Little Rock, Arkansas.
 Blackowl's work is also in many private collections nationwide.